dzbarsky/rules_itest/docs/itest.md

 It serves as a convenient way for a downstream target to depend on multiple services with a single label, without forcing the services within the group to define a specific startup ordering with their `deps`.

-It is also useful to bring up multiple services with a single `bazel run` command, which is useful for creating dev environments.
+It can bring up multiple services with a single `bazel run` command, which is useful for creating dev environments.

 **ATTRIBUTES**